AlanRynne/MPDA_18-AlanGit/input/paper.md

 date: September 2018
 logo: resources/images/logos/UPC-logo.png
 abstract:
-  In this publication, we analyze different existing techniques to obtain cladding solutions using exclusively straight planks, either wood or metal, and analyze their benefits and weaknesses from an architectural standpoint.
+  In this publication, we implement and analyze different existing techniques to obtain cladding solutions using exclusively straight planks, either wood or metal, and analyze their benefits and weaknesses from an architectural standpoint.
 We will concentrate on the generation of *geodesic curves*, more specifically *straightest geodesics*, which minimize distance between two points on curved surface.
-For cost and manufacturing reasons, geodesic planks are favorable above
+For cost and manufacturing reasons, geodesic planks are favorable for cladding solutions, as they can be manufactured and assembled using inexpensive construction techniques.
+We will also explain some basic structural analysis concepts to check the admissibility of the generated solutions.

 keywords: architectural geometry, geodesic patterns, geodesic curves, freeform paneling, surface rationalization, developable surfaces

 bibliography: [input/MPDABibliography.bib]